AU-Mark/PS-PasswordExpiryNotification/README.md

 *   SMTPNOAUTH (Office 365 Direct Send, Google Restricted SMTP)
 *   SMTPRELAY (Custom options configured during installation)

+#### SMTPAUTH
+If you are planning to use one of the SMTPAUTH methods with a dedicated mailbox to send emails, you will need to generate an app password and use that when the script asks you to use a password.
+OAuth2 support is not provided in this script.

+#### SMTPNOAUTH
+If you are planning to use one of the SMTPNOAUTH methods you will need to ensure the client has a static IP address where the server is located and that IP address has been added to the client's SPF DNS record.
+Otherwise the emails may be flagged as SPAM.

 ### JSON Options
 These are the options that will be able to be configured to dynamically craft the HTML body of body and send the email.
 You can preinstall a JSON file with these options configured in C:\Scripts\AUPasswordExpiry prior to installation or running the main script and it will be detected automatically.
 #### Individual Options